Korean Canadians: South Korea - Canada Education Immigration

 This type of migration offers many benefits but also some difficulties.
 In a study by Soon Young Jang, data was collected from eight South Korean mothers who had relocated to Canada To pursue primary education for their children.
 The study examines the mothers' decision making process for early education programs and language acquisition in preparation for primary schooling within the Canadian system.
 “With respect to the Korean mothers’ language preference for their children, all the participants responded that they wanted their children to be fully bilingual in Korean and English.
 However, there was a shift found in their emphasis on each language.”
 In the mothers experience when selecting a program for their children they all opted for English monologuing only programs as it was a common opinion that their children were exposed to Korean language at home so they needed to be fully emerged in English language to get the most benefit, and all the mothers put a priority on English language acquisition.
-However as time went on with these programs the observed results were that as the children's English language proficiency increased their Korean language proficiency and frequency in which Korean was used decreased.
+However, as time went on with these programs the observed results were that as the children's English language proficiency increased their Korean language proficiency and frequency in which Korean was used decreased.
 This was a major concern for all the mothers as it was a common expression for all of them that keeping their children's Korean language proficiency was equally important to gaining English proficiency as the Korean language was a means to keep their Korean heritage and ethnic Identity.
 This dual priority has resulted in a need to both understand the importance of assimilating into a new environment and society but also maintaining the cultural heritage and connection to your home country.

 Media

+According to Statistics Canada, the 2021 consensus reported an approximate 217,650 with Korean descent live in Canada.
+With one of the biggest Asian diaspora community, media such as print, digital and broadcasting platforms were created to serve as a target towards the Korean diaspora of Canada.
+The 2021 census confirmed that there was approximately a total of 168,000 first generation Korean immigrants, 44,800 second generation Koreans and 5,000 third generation Korean.
+According to a study done by Kyong Yoon, first generation Korean parents often rely on locally produced Korean language media as an easier way to connect to information and entertainment.
+With the rise of the Korean Wave (Hallyu) many Korean youths (second and third generation Korean Canadians) use digital media to reconnect with their homeland and connection to their cultural roots.

 Notable cultural depictions of Korean Canadian characters have included Ins Choi's theatrical play Kim's Convenience and its television adaptation, and the theatrical films Queen of the Morning Calm, Riceboy Sleeps and Mongrels.